maelh/radio-frequency-prototype-boards/README.md

 ### Caveat!

-I haven't sent the design to a PCB manufacturer yet, but will do so soon with the extended version, testing it with JLCPCB.
+I haven't sent the designs to a PCB manufacturer yet, but will do so soon with the extended version, testing it with JLCPCB.
 Let me know if there are any issues in manufacturability!

 ## Recommended lead-free solder